codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you get hanging from Apple trees?
-Sore arms.
+I heard there was a new store called Moderation.
+They have everything there

 ## Daily Trivia

-Approximately how many Apple I personal computers were created?
+Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
- 1. 200
+ 1. Shopify
- 2. 1000
+ 2. Overstock
- 3. 500
+ 3. eBay
- 4. 100
+ 4. Amazon

 <details>
   <summary>Answer</summary>
-  200
+  Amazon
 </details>